chardonarthur/preventwildfirewithdrones/README.md

 Hello Sir,

-I am pleased to present the project I undertook with a colleague as part of the TIPE on the theme of health/prevention.
-Quickly, a theme came to mind - wildfires that threaten the lives of thousands of humans each year.
-This led us to ponder on how...
+Wildfires threaten the lives of thousands of humans each year.
+This led us to ponder on how to prevent the development of fires using drones?

 I. Drones: Preventing Forest Fires